 WTA welcomes three new partners to the WMPB study

 Just as Well-Managed Practices are always seeking ways to refine and improve, so are we.
 With a view to adding even more value to the profession and with innovation in mind, I’m thrilled to announce three new, crucial partnerships for the WMPB study.
 From this year forward, WTA Veterinary Consultants will be partnering with:

-- VetSuccess: Led by CEO Martin Traub-Werner, VetSuccess is a leader in understanding practice data and making sense of the data inherent in practices.
+- VetSuccess: Led by founder Martin Traub-Werner, VetSuccess is a leader in understanding practice data and making sense of the data inherent in practices.
 They’re also technology wizards and build simple tools to streamline practice management with the goal of helping make veterinary practices more successful.

 - VetSupport®: Founded by Brenda Tassava, VetSupport puts data and theory into action.
 Brenda is one of the most admired thought-leaders in veterinary practice management, and she and her team of talented CVPMs work hard to improve veterinary practices.

 - Veterinary Team Brief: Led by Beth Green, this team truly lives and breathes the WTA mantra – Better Management is Better Medicine® – and promises to shine a bright spotlight on the content of WMPB.

 Martin, Brenda, Beth and I, along with our respective teams, share a core set of beliefs.
 Chief among these is the belief that WellMP is a club that every practice can belong to.
 In the weeks and months ahead, we’ll share more of the thinking that will elevate the work of the WMPB Study to even greater heights!